Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Specification

-Third-party code that implements __annotate__ functions should either support all three annotation formats, or be prepared to handle the “fake globals” environment.
+Third-party code that implements __annotate__ functions should raise NotImplementedError if the FAKE_GLOBALS_VALUE format is passed and the function is not prepared to be run in a “fake globals” environment.
 This should be mentioned in the data model documentation for __annotate__.

 PEP 649 specifies: